Remote team management system: the weekly operating rhythm

 Key takeaways

-• A remote team management system needs 4 basics: role clarity, visible work, review cadence, and escalation rules.
+- A remote team management system needs 4 basics: role clarity, visible work, review rhythm, and ask-for-help rules.

 Managing a remote assistant gets messy when the founder tries to replace hallway supervision with constant chat.
 More messages do not create more control.
 They usually create slower work and nervous assistants.